Iman Xin Chemjong: Recognition

 In a gesture that went against the grain of prevailing state ideology, King Mahendra invited Chemjong to join Nepal's Tribhuvan University in the capacity of "Limbu expert" in 1961.
-For years until his death, Chemjong headed a one-man Limbu research team at the then Nepal's only university.
-Chemjong appears to have held a "Kirant Bhasha Tatha Sanskriti Bishesagya (Specialist in Kiranti Language and Culture)" position at the Tribhuwan University, Kirtipur, Kathmandu as evidenced by his title in his book Kiratakalina Vijayapurako Sankshipta Itihasa published in 1975 and not as "Limbu expert".

-Today, the Limbu community spread across mid- and eastern Nepal, West Bengal, Assam, Sikkim and Bhutan revere Chemjong as a hero for almost single-handedly researching and documenting various aspects of Limbu and Kirati life at a time when such activities were neither encouraged nor fashionable.
+For years until his death, Chemjong headed a one-man Limbu research team at then Nepal's only university.In the 1950s and 60s, Iman Singh Chemjong was a name that resonated with respect and admiration.
+As a scholar from Darjeeling, his erudition and dedication to the cultural upliftment of Nepal were unparalleled.
+King Mahendra of Nepal, recognizing his potential, invited Chemjong to aid in the construction of a cohesive Nepali nationalism.
+The king's vision was to foster a sense of unity and cultural pride among the diverse ethnic groups within the kingdom, and Chemjong seemed the ideal candidate to spearhead this intellectual and cultural renaissance.
+Today, the Limbu community spread across mid and eastern Nepal, West Bengal, Assam, Sikkim and Bhutan revere Chemjong as a hero for almost single-handedly researching and documenting various aspects of Limbu and Kirati life at a time when these sorts of activities were neither encouraged nor fashionable.
 Various functions are held each year to commemorate Chemjong's contributions.

-Chemjong was survived by his wife, Amiran Chemjong, two daughters, three sons and nine grandchildren.